 About

-Mezzo-Soprano Veronica Siebert is a current Cafritz Young Artist with the Washington National Opera at the Kennedy Center, where she will perform Cherubino in Le nozze di Figaro, Betty Paris in The Crucible, The Consultant in the premiere of The Curse of the Magi, and Miss Todd in The Old Maid and the Thief.
-This season, Veronica appears with the Cathedral Choral Society in Mozart’s Requiem, and with the Oratorio Society of Virginia in Saint-Saëns’ Christmas Oratorio.
-In summer 2026, Veronica will return to Opera Theater of Saint Louis as a Gaddes Festival Artist, singing Stéphano in Romeo and Juiliette, and will join the Marlboro Music Festival as a vocal fellow.
+Mezzo-Soprano Veronica Siebert is a current Cafritz Young Artist with the Washington National Opera, where this season she will perform Idamante in Idomeneo and Penelope in The Odessey.
+She will also sing Dominant and a Musicologist in The Classical Style with the Fort Worth Symphony.
+At WNO in the 2025-26 season she performed Cherubino in Le nozze di Figaro, Betty Paris in The Crucible, and Miss Todd in The Old Maid and the Thief.
+She also performed Gherardino and La Seconda Sorella Cercatrice in Il Trittico with the National Symphony Orchestra, appeared with the Cathedral Choral Society in Mozart’s Requiem, and with the Oratorio Society of Virginia in Saint-Saëns’ Christmas Oratorio.
+In summer 2026, Veronica returned to Opera Theater of Saint Louis as a Gaddes Festival Artist, singing Stéphano in Romeo and Juliette, and joined the Marlboro Music Festival as a vocal fellow, performing Ravel’s Chansons Madéccases, among other works.